RuoyunLin/ruoyunlin.github.io/_posts/2019-07-21-surveymonkey-python-analysis.markdown

 **Input:**

-*   Data: Name of the dataframe
+* data: Name of the dataframe
-*   Question_name: Column name of the question
+* question_name: Column name of the question
-*   Index: a list of the categorical labels in an order that makes the most sense for understanding the chat
+* index: a list of the categorical labels in an order that makes the most sense for understanding the chat
+* group_column_name: The name of the column to identify group in the string format

 **Output:**